erinmcj/nodejs-express-axios-starter/pull_request_template.md

 #### Code Quality
 - [ ] I have run linting and there were no errors.
-- [ ] I have run accessibility tests and there were no errors.

 #### Testing
 - [ ] New functionality is tested.
 - [ ] All unit and integration tests passed.
-- [ ] The changes have been reviewed for accessibility compliance.
+- [ ] I have run accessibility tests and there were no errors.

 #### Deployment
 - [ ] Documentation has been updated where needed.